-City centre businesses, artists, community groups Immediate Short-term Long-term PLANNING DELIVERY
+City centre businesses, artists, community groups Immediate Short-term Long-term City centre businesses, artists, community groups PLANNING DELIVERY

 PROJECT 8.3 DESIGN FOR EXCELLENCE

 Built Form Guidance for Campbelltown's City Centre will encourage design excellence and quality outcomes aligned with strategic city-wide vision to shape an attractive and authentic city.
 Guidance will provide a simple and consistent process for all who invest, design and build in the city centre.
 New developments will be distinctive and engaging as they respond to local place values and integrate with outdoor spaces and streets.
 They will energise the economy and contribute to Campbelltown's identity, prosperity and lifestyle.